Cancer (constellation): Stars

-Iota Cancri is a wide double star.
+Iota Cancri now known by its proper name Yuyu from the Balinese constellation that resembles the constellation Cancer, is a wide double star.
 The primary is a yellow-hued G-type bright giant star of magnitude 4.0, located 330 ± 20 light-years from Earth.
 It spent much of its stellar life as a B-type main sequence star before expanding and cooling to its current state as it spent its core hydrogen.
 The secondary is a white main sequence star of spectral type A3V and magnitude 6.57.
 Despite having different distances when measured by the HIPPARCOS satellite, the two stars share a common proper motion and appear to be a natural binary system.

 Located 181 ± 2 light-years from Earth, Alpha Cancri (Acubens) is a multiple star with a primary component an apparent white main sequence star of spectral type A5 and magnitude 4.26.
 The secondary is of magnitude 12.0 and is visible in small amateur telescopes.
 Its common name means "the claw".
 The primary is actually two very similar white main sequence stars that are 5.3 AU distant from each other and the secondary is two small main sequence stars, most likely red dwarfs, that are 600 AU from the main pair.
 Hence the system is a quadruple one.

 Zeta Cancri or Tegmine ("the shell") is a multiple star system that contains at least four stars located 82 light-years from Earth.
 The two brightest components are a binary star with an orbital period of 1100 years; the brighter component is a yellow-hued binary pair and the dimmer component is a yellow-hued star of magnitude 6.2.
 The brighter component is itself a binary star with a period of 59.6 years; its primary is of magnitude 5.6 and its secondary is of magnitude 6.0.
 This pair is at its greatest separation around 2019.

 Ten star systems have been found to have planets.
 Rho^{1} Cancri or 55 Cancri (or Copernicus) is a binary star approximately 40.9 light-years distant from Earth.
 55 Cancri consists of a yellow dwarf and a smaller red dwarf, with five planets orbiting the primary star; one low-mass planet that may be either a hot, water-rich world or a carbon planet and four gas giants.
 55 Cancri A, classified as a rare "super metal-rich" star, is one of the top 100 target stars for NASA's Terrestrial Planet Finder mission, ranked 63rd on the list.
 The red dwarf 55 Cancri B, a suspected binary, appears to be gravitationally bound to the primary star, as the two share common proper motion.